 Germany has an especially high demand for Chemistry and Biology experts.

-Mathematicians are specialists for algebra or geometry.
-Depending on if it’s theoretical or applicable math they work in many different areas.
-The subject isn’t very popular to study in Germany, more and more experts are missing in the country.
+Mathematicians are specialists in algebra or geometry.
+Whether it’s theoretical or applicable math, they work in many different areas.
+The subject isn’t very popular to study in Germany; more and more experts are missing in the country.